From the Conformal Anomaly to the Virasoro Algebra: Real determinant lines

 where $g_A \in \cconf(A)$ and $g_B \in \cconf(B)$ are any admissible metrics \textnormal{(}the cocycle is independent of this choice\textnormal{)}, and $g_0(\blank)$ denotes the pullback of the flat metric $\dz$ from the uniformized representative $\cancyl{\blank}$ in Proposition~\ref{prop:neretin_form}.
 The cocycle property

 follows from the associativity of the sewing.
-In Section~\ref{section:computation}, we extend this cocycle to $\DiffC$.
+Note that the locality~\eqref{eq:liou_locality} does not make the cocycle trivial since in general, we have $g_0(A) \cup g_0(B) \neq g_0(A \sew{2}{1} B)$.
+In Section~\ref{section:computation}, we will extend this cocycle to $\DiffC$ (Definition~\ref{def:cocycle_deformation}).
 In particular, the corresponding Lie algebra cocycle of $\calpha$ on $\DiffC$ is the sought cocycle $\algcocycle$ in Theorem~\ref{thm:main}. \end{remark}